ywang-math/ywang-math.github.io/outreach.md

 Here are the activities that I have been involved in math community.

+### Canadian Open Mathematical Challenge

+In November 2025, I was a volunteer for the <a href = "https://cms.math.ca/competitions/comc/comc2024/"> Canadian Open Mathematical Challenge</a> organized for by the <a href = "https://cms.math.ca"> Canadian Mathematical Society</a>.

 ### UpMath 2025

 In July-August 2025, I was the instructor for the UpMath program, a preparatory course for incoming first year students.